golmman/twilight-commander/README.md

 # twilight-commander
-A simple console file manager.
+A simple console tree file explorer for linux, similiar to NERDTree but independent of vim.
+Tested in Ubuntu 18.04.

 ## Implemented features
 * directory entry browsing